 The Director of Special Services in the Penn Division of Public Safety is the designated coordinator of support services for all members of the Penn community who have experienced sexual violence, relationship violence, or stalking.
 Members of the Penn community who experience any form of interpersonal violence are encouraged to contact Special Services to learn about support and reporting options.
 Any member of the community who is a victim of sexual violence is encouraged to seek support and assistance and to report the incident.

 When a victim of a sexual assault or other interpersonal crime contacts the Special Services Department, the individual will be advised verbally and in writing of health, legal and other support services available on and off-campus and the victim will be assisted in accessing these services.
 Special Services collaborates with Student Intervention Services in the Office of the Vice Provost for University Life to coordinate support such as academic, transportation, working and housing accommodations if requested.

 Students are encouraged to contact the Special Services Department, which is available 24 hours a day, 365 days a year, at (215) 898-6600 to report an incident and receive support services.
-On evenings or weekends, PennComm will answer all calls to (215) 898-6600 and will notify Special Services personnel.
+Students may also report an incident by calling the San Francisco Police Department by dialing 9-1-1